Spherical Message Passing for 3D Graph Networks: Conclusions

-3D information is important for real-world graph data but the existing GN framework does not consider it.
-We first build the generic and unified framework 3DGN to provide a clear interface for 3D graphs.
-We further develop a novel message passing architecture SMP for realizing the 3DGN, and show that SMP represents a complete and accurate architecture in SCS.
-Based on SMP and meaningful physical representations, SphereNet is presented for real-world 3D graph data.
-Experimental results on various types of datasets show that SphereNet leads to significant performance improvements without increasing computations.
+3D information is important for molecules but there lacks a principled message passing framework to consider it.
+We first propose the spherical message passing as a unifying and efficient scheme that can achieve approximately complete representations of molecules without increasing computing budget.
+Based on SMP and meaningful physical representations, SphereNet is presented, and experiments on various types of datasets demonstrates its capability, efficiency, and scalibility.